tikv/community/community-membership.md

 ### How to become a Maintainer:

-- Demonstrate a deep understanding of TiKV's technical goals and directions
+- Demonstrated a deep understanding of TiKV's technical goals and directions
 - Actively organize technical seminars and propose constructive projects
 - Can handle complex problems in the code implementation process
 - Get unanimous votes from Members of the PMC